Prag8855/aab/content/guides/residence-permit.md

 ### Bring your family to Germany

-The [family reunion visa](/glossary/Family%20reunion%20visa) lets you bring your family to Germany.
+The [family reunion visa](/glossary/Family%20reunion%20visa) allows you to bring your family to Germany.
 If they have a family reunion visa, your family members can work, study, freelance or start a business in Germany.

 You can apply for it at the same time as your residence permit.